cyberbotics/webots-doc/guide/cpp-java-python.md

 %end

 Generally, the user-defined controller class should have a `run()` function that implements the main controller loop.
-That loop should contains a call to the `Robot`'s `step()` method.
-Then the only responsibility of the controller's `main()` function is to create an instance of the user-defined controller class, call its `run()` method and finally delete (C++ only) the instance: see examples below.
+That loop should contain a call to the `Robot`'s `step()` method.
+Then, the only responsability of the controller's `main()` function is to create an instance of the user-defined controller class, call its `run()` method and finally delete (C++ only) the instance: see examples below.
 Note that the controller should never create more than one instance of a